vitalyiegorov/suuudokuuu/readme.md

 ### CI/CD

--   [ ] setup github actions hosted runners for ios build
-    -   [ ] setup fastlane for testflight publication
--   [ ] setup github actions hosted runners for android build
+-   [ ] android build for main branch should be published to play console
 -   [ ] setup conventional commits, automatic version management and changelog generation(ios, android also)
--   [ ] setup pull-request pipeline for linting, tests, etc
 -   [ ] ios/android builds should be published as artifacts so team members can test them
+-   [x] setup pull-request pipeline for linting, tests, etc
+-   [x] ios build for main branch should be published to testflight

 ### Overall